HarshRohila/cdk-secure-parameter-store/API.md

 ## How it works

-This construt creates a [Lambda backed Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html), the lambda is using aws-sdk to create and delete parameter store, whenever Custom Resource is created and destroyed
+This construt creates a [Lambda backed Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html), the lambda is using AWS SDK to create and delete parameter store, whenever Custom Resource is created and destroyed

 For more info refer aws [docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html)